zmlabe/ThicknessSensitivity/README.md

 ## Publications
 + Labe, Z.M., Y. Peings, and G. Magnusdottir, 2018.
-Contributions of ice thickness to the atmospheric response from projected Arctic sea ice loss, *submitted*
+Contributions of ice thickness to the atmospheric response from projected Arctic sea ice loss, *accepted to Geophysical Research Letters*

 ## Conferences